Join a Pride in Place Neighbourhood Board

 Help shape the future of your neighbourhood

-The Pride in Place Neighbourhood Board brings local people together to decide how investment is used to improve the area over the next 10 years.
+The Pride in Place Neighbourhood Boards bring local people together to decide how investment is used to improve each of the areas over the next 10 years.

-We are looking for residents and people with strong local connections who want to help make a positive difference to their community in Stoke Park and Chantry, and Whitehouse.
+We are looking for residents and people with strong local connections who want to help make a positive difference to their community in Stoke Park and Chantry, and Whitehouse for the two new Boards.

-The board works with local residents, community groups, businesses and partners to:
+The boards work with local residents, community groups, businesses and partners to:

 • Listen to what matters most to local people